WhatsApp

 This is a distinct pattern of irregular breathing marked by cycles of shallow breaths, deep breaths, and pauses.

-Note: Not everyone with sleep apnoea snores.
+Note: Not everyone with sleep apnea snores.
 If symptoms persist, consider medical evaluation.

-What Causes Sleep Apnoea and Who is at Risk?
+What Causes Sleep Apnea and Who is at Risk?

 Having close relatives with sleep apnoea may increase the likelihood of developing the condition, suggesting a genetic component.